vitutiv/adb_over_wifi/README.md

 Usage:

+1 - Enable USB Debugging on your device (if not enabled already)
-1 - Connect your phone to your computer using a USB cable
+2 - Connect the device to your computer using a USB cable
-2 - Run the script
+3 - Run the script on the terminal
-3 - Disconnect your USB cable
+4 - Disconnect your USB cable
+5 - Profit